Phenomenology of Holography via Quantum Coherence on Causal Horizons: Numerical Model and Projected Spectra

-\enlargethispage{10pt} As the light travels along its space-time trajectory in Fig.\,\ref{IFOcorr}, it encounters a new Planckian ``bit'' of quantum geometric uncertainty for each null cone foliation it passes through (it does not encounter any new information or uncertainty while traveling along one null cone, as this is a single coherent state), and its phase couples to this geometric uncertainty if the path is configured the right way.
-To obtain a heuristic model with the correct scaling behavior, we posit that for each Planck ``thickness'' Dirac light cone, the two transverse degrees of freedom on a given 2-sphere at radius~$|\mathbf{r}|$ both contribute Planckian quantum geometric fluctuations, with the following covariance structure between the transverse rotational fluctuations of two nearly parallel position vectors $\mathbf{r}$~and~$\mathbf{r}'$ measured at times $t$~and~$t'$ respectively (written in terms of the null cone coordinates $\,\mathscr{T}^\pm$ and $\,\mathscr{T}'^\pm$):
+\enlargethispage{1.5pt} As the light travels along its space-time trajectory in Fig.\,\ref{IFOcorr}, it encounters a new Planckian ``bit'' of quantum geometric uncertainty for each null cone foliation it passes through (it does not encounter any new information or uncertainty while traveling along one null cone, as this is a single coherent state), and its phase couples to this geometric uncertainty if the path is configured the right way.
+Again, this is only a heuristic model, and in actuality the photons are delocalized along the entire light path; the quantum space-time does not ``collapse'' until a macroscopic measurement is made.
+For each space-time interval of measurement (depicted by a black causal diamond), the coherent accumulation of all Planckian quantum geometric fluctuations couples to a set of boundary conditions that defines the modes of the photon field in the interferometer.
+For now, proceeding with our heuristic model, an approximately correct scaling behavior can be obtained by positing that for each Planck ``thickness'' Dirac light cone, the two transverse degrees of freedom on a given 2-sphere at radius~$|\mathbf{r}|$ contribute Planckian quantum geometric fluctuations, with the following covariance structure between the transverse rotational fluctuations of two position vectors $\mathbf{r}$~and~$\mathbf{r}'$ measured at times $t$~and~$t'$ respectively (the inputs are expressed in terms of the null cone coordinates $\,\smash{\mathscr{T}^{}_\pm}$ and $\,\smash{\mathscr{T}'_\pm}$, which suppress the directionality of the position vectors but provide a simple illustration of the time-correlations):